alexdesousa/oath/README.md

   [SUCESS]  Key created for twitter.com
   ```

-- Deleting a key for `twitter.com` e.g:
+- Deleting a key for a domain e.g. for `twitter.com`:

   ```bash
   ~ $ oath delete twitter.com